Published: March 2, 2021 | Last Updated: May 30, 2024

 Will my fogger/hazer/fazer set off fire alarms?

-In general, a low-fogger will be less likely to set off the alarm because the fog stays near the ground.
+Generally, a low-fogger will be less likely to set off the alarm because the fog stays near the ground.
+But it depends on the system you have.

 Will my fogger or hazer affect the color of the light in a scene?

-Some particulars can have a cast towards blue, others can have a cast towards orange, and others will be neutral
+Some particulars can have a cast towards blue, others can have a cast towards orange, and others will be neutral.

-This isn’t usually a problem, and it can be used creatively to accentuate things like blue lasers (with a bluish particulate) for instance.
+This isn’t usually a problem, and it can be used creatively to accentuate things like blue lasers (with a bluish particulate), for instance.

 Is the fog from a smoke machine, hazer, fazer safe to inhale?

-Most common symptoms include throat and nasal irritation.
+The most common symptoms include throat and nasal irritation.

 The Broadway Actors Equity report concludes that…